paschalugwu/Paschal_SE-DS_Notes/Python/Python-InputOutput.md

 * Practice stringifying different data structures to master the art of data sharing.

 **Bonus Tip:** Remember, stringification is just the first step.
 You can use deserialization to bring your JSON gems back into Python whenever you need them!

-Congratulations!
-You've learned to turn your Python data into sparkling JSON strings, ready to be shared and admired by the world!
-Go forth and spread your data magic!

 **Remember:**